jness/monotool/README.md

 usage: monotool [-h] [--version] [--debug] [-s solution_file]  ...

 optional arguments:
   -h, --help        show this help message and exit --version         show program's version number and exit --debug
   -s solution_file  A solution file to work with.

 Commands:

-    listProjects      Lists all project files found in the solution. listProjectVersion
-                      Lists the projects Assembly Version.
-    listArtifacts     Lists all artifacts files found in the project. copy              Copies all artifacts files found in the project to directory.
+    lsp             Lists all project files found in the solution. lsa             Lists all artifacts files found in the project. copy            Copies all artifacts files found in the project to directory.
-    clean             Runs xbuild clean, this will delete all artifacts. nugetRestore      Run nuget restore on a solution file. xbuild            xbuild on a solution file.
+    clean           Runs xbuild clean, this will delete all artifacts. restore         Run nuget restore on a solution file. xbuild          xbuild on a solution file.
     build           runs clean, nuget_restore, and xbuild.
 ```

 ### Getting version